czekster/N-terminal-sequence-pattern-finder/README.md

 This project describes the **N-terminal Sequence Pattern Finder** project.

-This is a Perl script that will traverse an input fasta file having **protein sequences as fasta**, i.e.:
+This is a Perl script that will traverse an input file having **protein sequences as FASTA format**, i.e.:
 1. First line of each query protein must begin with a greater-than (">") symbol in the first column.
 Word(s) following the `">"` symbol is/are the identifier and description of the sequence.
 2. The amino acid sequence (in single-character code) begins in a different line and ends if another line starting with a `">"` appears, which indicates the start of another query protein.
 It will look for specific patterns as specified by a user input.